MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-recordid-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Example
  The following example opens table 18 \(Customer\) as a RecordRef variable that is named MyRecordRef.
-The [FINDLAST Method \(RecordRef\)](recordref-findlast-method.md) finds the last record in the table.
+The [FindLAST Method \(RecordRef\)](recordref-findlast-method.md) finds the last record in the table.
 The record id of the last record is retrieved, stored in the RecID variable displayed in message box.

 ```
 var